-In the present device, the calculation of the active energy is done externally, as a post-processing step that typically happens in the microcontroller, considering, for example, the even channels as current channels and the odd channels as voltage channels.
-To obtain the active energy measurement error graphs, the odd channels (voltages) are fed with a full-scale sine wave at 100 mV peak, and are configured with GAIN = 1 and DITHER = Maximum.
-To obtain the active energy measurement error graphs, the even channels are fed with sine waves which amplitudes vary from 600 mV peak to 60 μV peak, representing a 10000:1 dynamic range.
-The offset is removed on both current and voltage channels and the channels are multiplied together to give the instantaneous power.
-The active energy is calculated by multiplying the current and voltage channel and averaging the results of this power during 20 seconds to extract the active energy.
+In the present device, the calculation of the active energy is done externally as a post-processing step that typically happens in the microcontroller, considering, for example, the even channels as current channels and the odd channels as voltage channels.
+The odd channels (voltages) are fed with a full-scale sine wave at 600 mV peak, and are configured with GAIN = 1 and DITHER = Maximum.
+To obtain the active energy measurement error graphs, the even channels are fed with sine waves with amplitudes that vary from 600 mV peak to 60 μV peak, representing a 10000:1 dynamic range.
+The offset is removed on both current and voltage channels, and the channels are multiplied together to give instantaneous power.
+The active energy is calculated by multiplying the current and voltage channel, and averaging the results of this power during 20 seconds to extract the active energy.
 The sampling frequency is chosen as a multiple integer of line frequency (coherent sampling).
 Therefore, the calculation does not take into account any residue coming from bad synchronization.

-The measurement error is a function of $I{RMS}$ and varies with the OSR, averaging time, MCLK frequency and is tightly coupled with the noise and linearity specifications.
+The measurement error is a function of I{RMS} and varies with the OSR, averaging time and MCLK frequency, and is tightly coupled with the noise and linearity specifications.
 The measurement error is a function of the linearity and THD of the ADCs, while the standard deviation of the measurement error is a function of the noise specification of the ADCs.
 Overall, the low THD specification enables low measurement error on a very large dynamic range (e.g. 10,000:1).
-A low noise and high SNR specification enables the decreasing of the measurement time and, therefore, the calibration time to obtain a reliable measurement error specification.
+A low noise and high SNR specification enables the decreasing of the measurement time and, therefore, the calibration time, to obtain a reliable measurement error specification.

-Figure 2-5 shows the typical measurement error curves obtained with the samples acquired by the MCP3914 using the default settings with a 1-point and 2-point calibration.
+Figure 2-5 shows the typical measurement error curves obtained with the samples acquired by the MCP3912, using the default settings with a 1-point and 2-point calibration.
 These calibrations are detailed in Section 7.0 "Basic Application Recommendations".
+NOTES: